Night Sky Productions and Requiem present:

-Wear your best Halloween costumes to win cash and other prizes.
+Wear your best Halloween costumes to win cash and other prizes, including $100 for first place!
 Show up at 8 p.m. to enjoy plenty of dancing with the DJs from Requiem, get your free candy, and enjoy all the Halloween decor in its full finery.
 It all goes down on the Saturday before Halloween on the lower level of Cattivo, and it’s a nonsmoking event.
 See you there, friends and fiends!

 8pm – Dancing begins!

 12am – Aurelio Voltaire

 [DJs Eclipse and CrasHZer0 spin when bands are not playing]

 Requiem is a dark dance night on the first Saturday of every month at Cattivo.
 Resident DJs CrasHZer0 and DJ Eclipse spin Futurepop, Synthpop, Darkwave, Post-Punk, Coldwave, Minimalwave, EBM, Electro-Industrial.
 Founded in 2016, Requiem has also featured frequent guest DJs.

 Aurelio Voltaire is often described as a modern day renaissance man.
 He is a singer/ performer, creator of comic books, animation and toys.